 The narrative transcripts and digital media of the oral history series are included in Archives of American Art at The Smithsonian Institution.
 See: https://www.aaa.si.edu/collections/oral-history-interviews-relating-to-claremont-graduate-university-school-arts-and-humanities-16127

 Jill is a contributing writer for contemporary art publications.
 Her interviews, reviews, catalogue and monograph essays, and oral histories feature international artists and contributors to the cultural discourse.
 See: http://www.jillthayer.com/writer/; http://jillthayer.wordpress.com; and http://artnarratives.wordpress.com.
-She is represented by Thomas Jesse Goff, literary agent, Los Angeles and currently working on books in artist emergence and conversations with curators.
+Her book, Sojourns: 100 Trails of Enlightenment inspired by the California Central Coast is being published by ArchwayPublishing, a division of Simon & Schuster and will be released in 2023.

 Early in her career, Jill was a national design instructor for the Certificate of Visual Communication program offered through universities nationally, sponsored by University Television Network/We Educations Programs (Eric Teitelbaum, coordinator).
 Venues included: University of Colorado, Boulder; State University of New York, Albany; University of Miami; California State University, Northridge; California Polytechnic University, Pomona; California State University, La Jolla; and California State University, San Marcos.
 In 2016, Jill was guest lecturer on “Digital Media in Contemporary Culture” for California State University, Los Angeles, Department of Arts and Letters in Bill Teitelbaum’s television and film class.
 She is a keynote speaker for museums and historical societies on topics including: “Global Visual Culture: Contemporary Art and the Environment,” “Curatorial Practice: Connecting Historical Narratives Today,” “Marketing for the Arts: strategic planning for non-profit/cultural institutions and emerging artists,” and “Multidisciplinary Influences of Career Success.”